Thinkersbluff/CR6Community-Marlin_TB/docs/development/repo_guidelines/BUILD_AND_TEST_macOS.md

 ## Focused Development Workflow
 ← [ToC](#table-of-contents)

-For CR6-specific development, use the supported configurations in `config/` and test using the provided Makefile and Docker commands.
+For CR6-specific development, use the supported configurations in `config/` and test using the provided Makefile and Podman commands.

 ## Troubleshooting (Podman & PlatformIO)
 ← [ToC](#table-of-contents)